Solar energy has become a popular energy source in recent years, and it’s important for homeowners to understand solar

 One of the biggest benefits of solar energy is that, aside from the initial cost of the solar panels and installation, is that it’s an entirely free energy source.
 Solar energy is also virtually limitless, ensuring that you can enjoy ongoing solar panel cost savings for many years to come.

-Solar installation has become an extremely quick, simple process.
+Solar installation has become an extremely quick and simple process.
 While installations used to take several days, a skilled installation team can put in a full roof-mounted or ground mount solar panel system in an afternoon.

 Maintaining solar panels is a trivial activity – they usually need no work at all.
 Rain should be sufficient to clean them, and if you’re in an extremely dry climate, an occasional hosing down will keep your panels clean and producing electricity at a highly efficient level.
 If you live in an area which receives snow during the winter, the panels will be mounted by your installer at an angle which allows for snow to slide off of them without any effort on your part.